nubenetes/awesome-kubernetes/docs/demos.md

 - [piotrminkowski.com: GitLab CI/CD on Kubernetes](https://piotrminkowski.com/2020/10/19/gitlab-ci-cd-on-kubernetes/)
 - [about.gitlab.com: The basics of CI: How to run jobs sequentially, in parallel, or out of order](https://about.gitlab.com/blog/2020/12/10/basics-of-gitlab-ci-updated/) New to continuous integration?
 Learn how to build your first CI pipeline with GitLab.
 - [==about.gitlab.com: GitOps with GitLab: Connect with a Kubernetes cluster==](https://about.gitlab.com/blog/2021/11/18/gitops-with-gitlab-connecting-the-cluster/)
+- [medium.com/@kachidude007: Setting up an Access Token in GitLab for a Jenkins Pipeline](https://medium.com/@kachidude007/setting-up-an-access-token-in-gitlab-for-a-jenkins-pipeline-a688dd6c994a) Navigate to your GitLab Personal Token Page

 ## Spring PetClinic Sample Application